cmvandrevala/cmvandrevala.github.io/teaching/csc/labs/its-raining-strings.md

 ## ✅ Acceptance Criteria

-* THe program should print a welcome message when the user executes it.
+* The program should print a welcome message when the user executes it.
 * The user should be able to enter a business name that contains alphanumeric characters and special characters.
 * You are allowed to use methods from the standard library (e.g. `std::sort` or `std::vector`)
 * The user should be able to enter "y", "Y", "yes", or "Yes" to confirm that they want to enter another business name.
 Other inputs should exit the program gracefully.
-* THe program should print a goodbye message when the user exits.
+* The program should print a goodbye message when the user exits.

 ## 📋 Dev Notes